nkdAgility/azure-devops-migration-tools/docs/index.md

 # VSTS Sync Migration Tools Docs

 VSTS Sync Migration Tools allow you to bulk edit data in Microsoft Team Foundation Server (TFS) and Visual Studio Team Services (VSTS).
 It has many names depending on what you are trying to achieve.
 You might call it a migration tool, or a bulk update tool, and both are correct.
+It can be used to:

+ - Migrate data from TFS to TFS
+ - Migrate data from TFS to VSTS
+ - Migrate data from VSTS to TFS
+ - Bulk update in TFS or VSTS

+ This is an advanced tool and is not designed to be used by those not intimatly familure with TFS, VSTS, and their API's.

 ## Getting the Tools

-There are three ways to use these tools:
+The most effective way to get a copy of the tools is to use Chocolatey to install them:

 - [Install from Chocolatey](https://chocolatey.org/packages/vsts-sync-migrator/) **(recomended)**
 - Manually download the [latest release from GitHub](https://github.com/nkdAgility/vsts-sync-migration/releases) and unzip